 The plant should establish and implement a comprehensive severe accident management programme.

-…se.
+The reinforcement of management expectations in the field should be enhanced to ensure these are fully understood and implemented by the plant personnel and contractors.

-plant should improve its arrangements for adequacy of corrective actions and their timely implementation to prevent occurrence of similar events
+The plant should improve its arrangements for adequacy of corrective actions and their timely implementation to prevent occurrence of similar events.

-measures
+The plant should ensure rigorous implementation of fire prevention and mitigation measures to ensure the safety of personnel and plant reliability.

 Bushehr NPP management expressed their commitment to address the issues identified and invited a follow up visit in about eighteen months to review progress.